The average number of integral points on the congruent number curves: Introduction

 \section{Introduction}

 Given an elliptic curve over $\Q$ with short Weierstrass model

 we study the quadratic twists of $E$, with the model

 where $D$ denotes a positive squarefree integer.
-We are interested in the set of integral points
+Consider the set of integral points

-It follows from a result of Siegel \cite{Siegelint} that $\#E_D(\Z)$ is always finite.
+It follows from a result of Mordell~\cite{MordellIntFinite} that $\#E_D(\Z)$ is always finite.

 We are interested in the distribution of the number of integral points $\#E_D(\Z)$ in quadratic twist families, when $E_D$ are ordered according to the size of $D$.
-If $E(\Q)$ contains a $2$-torsion point, this point must have the form $(a,0)$ for some integer $a$ under the model~\eqref{eq:Emodel}, so $(a,0)\in E_D(\Z)$ and we also have $(aD,0)\in E_D(\Z)$ for all squarefree integers $D$.
+If $E(\Q)$ contains a $2$-torsion point, this point must have the form $(a,0)$ for some integer $a$ under the model~\eqref{eq:Emodel}, then $(aD,0)\in E_D(\Z)$ for all squarefree integers $D$.
 Therefore we call an integral point non-trivial if it is not a $2$-torsion point of $E_D(\Q)$.
 Define the set of non-trivial integral points on $E_D$ to be

-Let $\D_N$ be the set of positive squarefree integers up to $N$.
-Granville~\cite{Granvilletwists} made the following conjecture. \begin{conjecture}[Granville~\cite{Granvilletwists}] Let $E$ be an elliptic curve given by the model $y^2 = f(x)$ where $f \in \Z[x]$ and $\deg f=3$.
-Then